ruflin/Elastica.io/source/contribute/pull-request.markdown

  * Is your code documented?
  * Are there tests that cover your changes?
- * Did you update the [changes.txt](https://github.com/ruflin/Elastica/blob/master/changes.txt) file?
+ * Did you update the [changes.txt](https://github.com/ruflin/Elastica/blob/master/changes.txt) file and add your issue number?